Nanny Taxes in New York

 13-Hour Rule in NY

-A household employee who is asked to work a 24-hour shift only needs to be paid for 13 of those hours as long as they are provided with eight hours for sleep and three hours for meal breaks.
+A household employee asked to work a 24-hour shift only needs to be paid for 13 hours as long as they are provided with eight hours of sleep and three hours for meal breaks.
 If the employee’s meal breaks are interrupted or if they do not get five uninterrupted hours of sleep, they must be paid for the entire break.
 An example where this rule would be in effect is for live-in nannies and senior care workers who are asked to stay overnight.

 Sexual Harassment Prevention Training